-In Matthew 25:14-30, God puts us to test to see if we can handle great things.
+In Matthew 25:14-30, God puts us to the test to see if we can handle great things.
 He is not going to provide you with riches and abundance if He is not sure that you can take care of it.
-The Bible clearly shows us to be better stewards to the little we receive.
+The Bible clearly shows us to be better stewards of the little we receive.
 If we are faithful with the little the master gives us, He will gladly add us more.

 Money should not rule you